-It’s hot, it’s summery, it’s dry — time for laying around in the sun with hats and shades and a big glass of bottomless iced tea jam-packed full of ice cubes!
-Oh, and also a nice cool slice of cactus cake.
-No, we’re not talking about a cake made with agave syrup or aloe vera gel.
-We’re talking a big ol’ silly, fun and easy cake decorating project that would be great for a summer fiesta or BBQ cookout!
+Who wouldn't want a nice slice of cactus cake?
+No, we're not talking about a cake made with agave syrup or aloe vera gel.
+We're talking about a fun and easy cake decorating project that would be great for any occasion!

 Photo via Coco Cake Land